gregorypost89/Indicators/README.md

 ![alt text](images/readCsv.png)

-We'll need to calculate the max ID value in the 'id' dataframe.
-We do this using the .loc method on the length of the dataframe.
+We'll need to calculate the max ID value in the 'id' DataFrame.
+We do this using the .loc method on the length of the DataFrame.

 ![alt text](images/maxId.png)

 We want to be careful because the value we put for maxEntries may exceed the actual maxID value.
-For example, if our database may only have 25 entries, and we want to return 30 values, we'll get an error.
-So we want to write a function that makes our maxEntries value equal our maxID value if maxEntries is less than maxId.
+For example, if our database may only have 29 entries, and we want to return 30 values, we'll get an error because our program is looking for a 30th entry that doesn't exist.

+We want to write a function that makes our maxEntries value equal our maxID value if maxEntries is less than maxId.
+That way, we just return what we have in our database and prevent our program from crashing.

 ![alt text](images/ifMaxEntries.png)

 We're going to loop through the range of our entries.
-First, lets create a list for the dataframes we will return from our loop
+First, lets create a list for the DataFrames we will return from our loop

 ![alt text](images/dataList.png)

 Our loop will cover the range of the latest 'x' amount of entries that we put for our maxID value.

-As an example, lets say our dataframe has 200 IDs, and we limit our maxEntries to 30.
+As an example, lets say our DataFrame has 200 IDs, and we limit our maxEntries to 30.

 Because our database lists values in date ascending order (the furthest